hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

     s.verify(pbk, message);
 ```
 ##### Constraints
-This module will not depend on hedera-services artifacts, so cannot include logging, metrics, configuration, or any other helper module from that repo.
+This module will not depend on hedera-services artifacts, so it cannot include logging, metrics, configuration, or any other helper module from that repo.
 ##### Dependencies
 swirlds-cryptography-pairings-API and runtime implementation
 ##### Other considerations
-Analyzed the possibility of implementing [JCA](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html#GUID-9A793484-AE6A-4513-A603-BFEAE887DD8B) (Java-Cryptography-architecture).
+We analyzed the possibility of implementing [JCA](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html#GUID-9A793484-AE6A-4513-A603-BFEAE887DD8B) (Java-Cryptography-architecture).
-There were unknowns that are worth investigating in a follow-up task:
+Some unknowns are worth investigating in a follow-up task:
 * Should we parametrize the EC curve with: [`java.security.spec.EllipticCurve`](https://docs.oracle.com/javase/1.5.0/docs/api/java/security/spec/EllipticCurve.html)?
 Implications?
 * What is the serialization format supported by arkworks?
 Raw Key Bytes are formatted with PKCS#8 for private keys and X.509 for public keys.
 Should we define a custom format for bytes serialized with arkworks?
 Should we reformat?
-What do we do with our custom content.
+What do we do with our custom content?

 #### Swirlds Crypto Pairings API